OTUSOFE365025/project-group-27-crn-43510/ADD Iteration 1.md

 This is the first iteration in the design of AIDAP (AI-Powered Digital Assistant Platform), a greenfield system that integrates AI capabilities with institutional data systems.

-The iteration goal is to establish an overall architectural foundation that ensures secure, responsive, and scalable interaction between users and institutional data sources while also enabling reliable synchronization across all connected systems.
+The iteration goal is to establish an overall architectural foundation that ensures <br>secure, responsive, and scalable interaction between users and institutional data sources while also enabling reliable synchronization across all connected systems.

 Although this iteration focuses on establishing the core architecture, the design must consider the primary quality attribute drivers and system constraints that make the foundation for future iterations and steps.